RaviNakhate/mern-ecommerce-shopway/README.md

 - Register: 🚪 Users can create an account and receive email notifications for otp verification.
 - Login: 🚪 Users can login account by email and password.
+- Forgot: 🚪 Users can forgot password by email and receive email notifications for otp verification.
 - Update Profile: 🔐 Users can update their profile information.

 #### Shopping Cart